zondag 16 juli 2017

 But as you can see in the link above, Cecil Sharp's version of "Scarborough Fair" has yet another melody than the commonly known melody.
 In 1987 the Cecil Sharp-version was recorded by Shura Gehrman.

 Martin Carthy, who had picked up the song from "The Singing Island" (1960, p.
 26), an influential songbook compiled by Peggy Seeger and Ewan MacColl, included it on his 1965 debut solo album.
-He only edited the tune and the text a little bit and dropped three of the eight verses.
+He only edited the tune and the text a little bit, dropped three of the eight verses and wrote a beautiful guitar arrangement.

 In the sleeve notes Carthy says: